A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Conclusions

 \section{Conclusions}

-In this paper, we propose a restricted memory quasi-Newton bundle method for minimizing locally Lipschitz functions over Riemannian manifolds.
+In this paper, we have proposed a restricted memory quasi-Newton bundle method for minimizing locally Lipschitz {continuous} functions over Riemannian manifolds.
 The method approximates the curvature information of the objective function using Riemannian versions of the quasi-Newton updating formulas.
-We use a subgradient aggregation technique to avoid solving time-consuming quadratic subproblems and introduce a new Riemannian line search procedure to generate stepsizes.
-The proposed method exhibits global convergence.
-Combining LBFGS and LSR1 to update the formula, more interesting algorithms will be obtained in future work.
+The subgradient aggregation technique is introduced to avoid solving time-consuming quadratic subproblems, and a new Riemannian line-search procedure is proposed to generate stepsizes.
+Global convergence is proved, and a modified algorithm with limited-memory quasi-Newton updates is presented.
+Numerical experiments demonstrate that the proposed methods have robust performance compared with the closely related methods.